Records are your accounting and other financial information documents kept in an organized way.

 - Acceptable format, imaging paper documents, and backing up electronic files

-- Where and how long to keep your records, and requesting to destroy them early
+- Where to keep your records, for how long, and how to request the permission to destroy them early

 - Review of business systems and keeping audit trails of business transactions